MADAME GUÉRIN : POPPY LADY : TIMELINE

 1920, 22 Apr: Poppy Day at Caldwell, Idaho.
 It was supervised by Mrs. G. B. Marino Marriott, who was an accredited representative of Madam E. Guerin, French director of the movement.

-1920, 24 Apr: Poppy Drives began in Brigham City, Logan and Park City.
-Madame Guérin was in Ogden … she greeted Democrat Wm.
-J. Bryan (Congressman, Lincoln, Neb.) when he visited Ogden.
+1920, 24 Apr: Poppy Drives began in Brigham City, Logan, Park City & Provo.
+Many other places held Poppy Days (Le Semeur).
+Madame Guérin was in Ogden … she greeted Democrat William Jennings Bryan (Congressman, Lincoln, Neb.) when he visited Ogden.

 1920, 07 May: Mrs. G. Marriott arrived in Price, Utah – to organise Poppy Day.